 Downsides: Last year, there was a huge confusion in the procedure and it irked almost every Indian who applied for MITACS, let’s just hope it does not happen again.
 Another downside is the time period, although 12 weeks is a good amount of time to do research, you will be missing more than a month of College.
 For those worried about missing a lot of classes, this is a good time for you to learn how to manage multiple things at once.
 (You will still get OD for the classes)

 Description: A competitive internship where in around 40 people from India are selected for a 10 week long summer internship in one of the top 20 universities in USA.
-So if you are looking for internship abroad for international students then SN Bose & Khorana Scholarship is extraordinary.
 (Note: SN Bose is for people from engineering and sciences background wherein Khorana is for people from biological sciences background)

 So, personally this is my favorite since I went for it this summer so pardon me if I show some bias here and there (just kidding).
 I will try to add some personal experiences apart from the procedure itself.